briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 host-symbiont systems, we will extend our model to include selection and replication at the host level.
 Here, patches will be replaced by replicating hosts.
-Each host will have a genotype, and their fitness will depend both on this genotype and the genotypes in their symbiont populations and the niche that they create.
-We can control this dependence by adjusting how much these genotypes overlap as well as the magnitude and direction of their interaction.
-In doing so, we will be able to observe how host-symbiont co-evolution differs with *positive-* and *negative niche construction*.
+Each host will have a genotype, and their fitness will depend both on this genotype and the genotypes in their symbiont populations.
+We can control this relationship by altering the symmetry of the fitness effects of a match between host and symbiont genotypes.
+If a match improves the fitness of both players simultaneously, the relationship is mutualistic.
+If a match improves fitness of the symbiont, but not the host, then the relationship is antagonistic (e.g., the symbiont is a parasite).
+By altering such features, we will be able to observe how host-symbiont co-evolution differs with *positive* and *negative niche construction*.
 Using this model, we can also explore how co-evolution differs when symbiont populations are transferred vertically or horizontally.

 ## Summary